 In SystemVerilog, all variables can now be written either by one continuous assignment, or by one or more procedural statements, including procedural continuous assignments.
-It shall be an error to have multiple continuous assignments or a mixture of procedural and continuous assignments writing to the same variable.
+It shall be an error to have multiple continuous assignments or a mixture of procedural and continuous assignments writing to the same variable any term in the expansion of a written longest static prefix of a logic variable (See Section 9.2.1 for the definition of the expansion of a longest static prefix).
 All data types can write through a port.